 - All requests must be submitted through ILLiad in order to comply with U.S. Copyright regulations.
 ILB cannot accept requests via email, telephone or fax.

-- ILB service is limited to MIT-related research, scholarship, and work and is provided at no cost to current members of the MIT community.
+- ILB service is provided at no cost to current members of the MIT community.

 Due to budgetary constraints, the following types of requests cannot be filled via ILB/ILLiad:

 - Search MIT’s WorldCat.
 If you find the item and it has an option to request via the Boston Library Consortium or Borrow Direct, this is often the quickest way to get the material.

 - You may “recall” the item from the current borrower through the Barton Catalog.
 A recall will shorten the borrowing period and reserve the item for you to borrow after it is returned.